Silverdale has a well-stocked Library for all students and staff to use.

 From Y8, pupils can volunteer as Pupil Librarians.
 This is good fun and promotes responsibility, team work, commitment and organisation – and earns achievement points!

-Please visit the Reading for Pleasure section on our Covid Extra-Curricular activities page for reading ideas and have a look on these Padlets, online virtual “bulletin” board, where students and teachers can collaborate, reflect, share links and pictures, in a secure location.
+Please visit the Reading for Pleasure section on our Extra-Curricular activities page for reading ideas and have a look on these Padlets, online virtual “bulletin” boards, where students and teachers can collaborate, reflect, share links and pictures, in a secure location.